 config.toml) leading to this was changed resolving the issue.

 The Hugo version is something I’ve not found how to modify.
 It seems like it should be possible as its an environment variable in the build process.

 Another way to host Hugo with Amplify

-It occurred to me that if the Hugo version were to cause an issue then another approach was required.
+It occurred to me that if the Hugo version were to cause an issue, then I would require another approach.

-This is a simpler solution with greater control and I will likely favour it.
+I believe this is a more straightforward solution with greater control, and I will likely favour it.

 Visualising the solution

 The result is two discrete deployments of the website hosted by different providers with global content distribution networks.
 In this active/passive model, I would need to intervene if one service was unavailable.

 There was an issue with the site which had nothing to do with a network block.
 One of the CSS files was hosted externally and not available at times.
 I had realised that before completing this experiment but saw value in finishing.
 The complexity in building across multiple public cloud platforms for even a simple hobby site such as this can be telling.